The process of data retrieval in the Virtual appliance transport mode includes the following steps:

 The process of data restore in the Virtual appliance mode works in a similar manner.
 VM disks from the backup are attached to the backup proxy and Veeam Backup & Replication transports VM data to the target datastore.
 After the restore process is finished, VM disks are detached from the backup proxy.

 ESXi host interacts with VMware Cloud on AWS through VMware vCenter.
-Veeam Backup & Replication performs backup through networkless Virtual appliance (HotAdd) mode.
+Veeam Backup & Replication performs backup through the networkless Virtual appliance (HotAdd) mode.